 More than one in three passenger cars used or sold domestically belongs to the Japanese vehicle class of light motor vehicles.
 The Road Transport Vehicle Law defines these mini vehicles, also known as kei cars, as vehicles with an engine displacement of 660cc or smaller and a measurement not exceeding 3.4m in length, 2m in height, and 1.48m in width.

-Consequently, the Government announced that all new passenger cars should be electrified by 2035, referring to battery electric vehicles (BEV), fuel cell electric vehicles (FCEV), plug-in hybrid electric vehicles (PHEV), and hybrid electric vehicles (HEV) which already account for a large share of new sales today.
-Especially HV are popular and most often considered for the next car purchase.
+Reinforcing its commitment to making Japan carbon neutral by 2050, the Japanese Government raised its reduction target for emissions to 46 percent by 2030 (compared to 2013).
+The electrification of motor vehicles is part of its so-called "Green Growth Strategy", as automobiles account for roughly 16 percent of Japan‘s carbon emissions.
+Consequently, the Government announced that all new passenger cars shall be electrified by 2035, referring to battery electric vehicles (BEV), fuel cell electric vehicles (FCEV), plug-in hybrid electric vehicles (PHEV), and hybrid electric vehicles (HEV), which already account for a large share of new sales today.
+Especially HEVs are popular and most often considered for the next car purchase.